Friedrich482/php-fullstack-app/README.md

 // Image of the new york clock

 - current time code HH:MM:SS and you can add the milliseconds
 - A greeting depending of the moment of the day
 - The date on, the format DayOfWeek Month Day Year
 - an option to show or hide milliseconds

 ## Classic To do List 📋

 The classic

 // Image of the to do list

+## Forgotten Password Management

+On the login page you have the option : <span style="color: red">Forgot password</span>

+// image of the login page with an arrow on the forgot password option

+Click on it and you will be redirected to a page that asks you your email address.
+Provide it and submit.

+// image of the forgotten password page

+You will receive an email Friedrich Corner that gives you a code to reset the password.

+// image of the code submit page

+After entered the right password, you will be redirected to the last page that needs the new password.
+Confirm it and submit.

+// image of the reset password page

+You will be back on the login page.
+Congratulations, your password has been reset.

 ## Project Roadmap